Search

 Why do patients undergo this procedure?

-• Dr. Ley’s patients who would like to undergo a primary urethral lengthening (PUL) as a part of a metoidioplasty or phalloplasty must undergo a simultaneous vaginectomy.
+• Urinate standing up: Dr. Ley’s patients who would like to undergo a primary urethral lengthening (PUL) as a part of a metoidioplasty or phalloplasty must undergo a simultaneous vaginectomy.
 A PUL facilitates a patient’s ability to urinate standing up.
 This is because preserving the vaginal canal while extending the urethra results in a very high risk of surgical complications.

 Genital Reconstruction Surgeries